SDGforskning/sdg-strings/SDG11_query_action_WoS.md

 #### Phrase 1

 This phrase covers research about reducing mortality/increasing survival and disasters.
-The basic structure is *disasters + mortality + action*.
-Disaster terms to do with disease (`pandemic$`, `epidemic$`, `outbreak$`) were not included as the results were dominated by these, and these are really much more related to SDG3 (or animal health, in the case of `outbreak`) - this string may need additional work to narrow down to humans, OR a more city-settelement oriented context.
+The basic structure is *disasters + mortality + action + human/settlement*.
+Disaster terms to do with disease (`pandemic$`, `epidemic$`, `outbreak$`) were not included as the results were dominated by these, and these are really much more related to SDG3 (or animal health, in the case of `outbreak`).
+The *human/settlement* terms are generic terms for humans and settlements, plus terms from the lists of vulnerable peoples created for SDG 1 (see documentation there).
+Terms such as `communit*`are not included to try and avoid ecological works (e.g. plant communities and forest fires).

 ```py
 TS=